MariNaomi: Career

 In 2021, MariNaomi created a Stop AAPI Hate mural in Garvey Park in Rosemead, California.
 The comic-strip inspired 60-by10-foot mural covers the side of a recreational park building.
 Connie Chung Joe of Asian Americans Advancing Justice – Los Angeles said the mural is "a wake-up call that Asian-Americans in this country have been scapegoated.
 Not just by this pandemic, but time and time again in American history.”

+In May 2023, MariNaomi released their book, I Thought You Loved Me.
+In this book, MariNaomi goes on an emotional, reminiscent journey to try and figure out why their friendship with Jodie ended abruptly with a phone call.
+They used details from old journal entries and told the story through colorful collages made with mixed media such as drawings, email threads, and postcards.
+During the publication process, MariNaomi faced budget issues and even a cancellation, until Fieldmouse Press picked it up.

 Personal life

-Her mother is Japanese and her father is a Caucasian American.
-Born as Mari Naomi Schaal in Texas in 1973, she grew up in Mill Valley, California and later moved to San Jose, California.
-She began using the name MariNaomi in 2003.
-She worked in illegal hostess bars while she briefly lived in Japan.
-She wrote about those experiences in her memoir, Turning Japanese.
+Their mother is Japanese and their father is a Caucasian American.
+Born as Mari Naomi Schaal in Texas in 1973, they grew up in Mill Valley, California and later moved to San Jose, California.
+They began using the name MariNaomi in 2003.
+They worked in illegal hostess bars while they briefly lived in Japan.
+They wrote about those experiences in their memoir, Turning Japanese.